buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcProjectionElement.md

 # IfcProjectionElement

 The projection element is a specialization of the general feature element to represent projections applied to building elements.
-It represents a solid attached to any element that has physical manifestation.
+It represents a solid attached to any element that has physical manifestation.<!-- end of definition -->

 > EXAMPLE  A wall projection such as a pilaster strip is handled by _IfcProjectionElement_